Vicsicard/newsletter-3section-app/PROJECT_STATUS.md

    - [ ] Integration tests for API endpoints
    - [ ] End-to-end testing
    - [ ] Performance testing

+## ⚠️ Critical Implementation Notes

+> **IMPORTANT**: This document serves as the source of truth for the application's implementation process.
+>
+> Before making any changes to the codebase:
+> 1. Review the relevant phase in the Detailed Implementation Process
+> 2. Ensure your changes align with the planned architecture
+> 3. Update this document to reflect any architectural changes
+> 4. Get team approval for any deviations from the plan
+>
+> **Core Files and Directories**:
+> The following components are critical to the application's functionality:
+> - `/pages/api/onboarding/`: Company onboarding and data processing
+> - `/utils/newsletter.ts`: Newsletter generation logic
+> - `/supabase/migrations/`: Database schema evolution
+> - `/components/newsletter/`: Newsletter UI components
+>
+> **DO NOT** modify these without consulting this document and understanding the full impact of changes.

 ## Notes
 - Form UI has been significantly improved with modern design elements